thatdania/CV/README.md

 ## Dania Mah
 I’m that Dania, logically and literally.
 I am that Dania, out of many Danias’ who has broke the Asian stereotype and thus, explores the world for her passion of animation & design.
 I am also that Dania, branded as “thatdania”, an onward GIF scientist / animator / Youtuber / the future slashes will go on…

 My endearing drive and energetic behavior inspires my mantra of breaking conventions alongside uniting others.
-Whether it is proving my belief of the GIF’S future through collaborative projects or forming a first SOP for the infamous Central Saint Martin’s Degree show, my approach is always how can we achieve something more than we could do individually.
+Whether it is proving my belief of the GIF’S future through collaborative projects or forming a first SOP for the infamous Central Saint Martin’s Degree show, my approach is always

+> "how can we achieve something more than we could do individually"

 Although I am a recent graduate of CSM and currently studying code at Makers Academy, I wish to be part of a design studio possibly where code is being fleshed out alongside with it.
 I hope to work in a flourishing environment where commonly, everyone wants to break a convention.